dwrobel/flatcam/README.md

 - added the functions for GCode View and GCode Save in Tool SolderPaste
 - some work in the Gcode generation function in Tool SolderPaste
 - added protection against trying to create a CNCJob from a solder_paste dispenser geometry.
 This one is different than the default Geometry and can be handled only by SolderPaste Tool.
-- ToolSoderPaste tools (nozzles) now have each it's own settings
+- ToolSolderPaste tools (nozzles) now have each it's own settings
+- creating the camlib functions for the ToolSolderPaste gcode generation functions

 20.02.2019